renovatebot/renovate/docs/usage/configuration-options.md

 }
 ```

-To abort Renovate runs for docker datasource failure:
+To abort Renovate runs for any `docker` datasource failures:

 ```json
 {